jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-self-discipline-quotes.md

 When emotional discipline breaks, that's when you do things that change your life for the worst. ([Tweet it](https://twitter.com/EdLatimore/status/1296529542258008064))

+---

-Prisons and cemeteries are full of people who could have avoided a tragedy but instead let their emotions get the best of them.
-The graveyard of unfulfilled ambition is populated by people who couldn't delay gratification and let themselves get blown off course.&nbsp;
+Prisons and cemeteries are full of people who could have avoided a tragedy but instead let their emotions get the best of them. ([Tweet it](https://twitter.com/EdLatimore/status/1595828414036017152))

+---

+The graveyard of unfulfilled ambition is populated by people who couldn't delay gratification and let themselves get blown off course. ([Tweet it](https://twitter.com/EdLatimore/status/1595828468377427968))

 ---